Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: General Multi-Winner Voting

 \section{General Multi-Winner Voting}

-In this section, we generalize our voting rule to $k$-winner voting rules on the line metric under an additive social cost function.
+In this section, we generalize our voting rule to $k$-winner voting rules on the line metric under a utilitarian additive social cost function.
 We establish both upper and lower bounds on the distortion for these rules.
-First, we present an upper bound on the distortion of $k$-winner voting rules, which is roughly $7/3$ but may be slightly higher when $k$ is not divisible by $3$.
-Additionally, we derive two significant lower bounds.
+First, we present in Theorem \ref{thm:ub-general} an upper bound on the distortion of $k$-winner voting rules, which is approximately $7/3$ but may be slightly higher when $k$ is not divisible by $3$.
+Additionally, we derive two lower bounds.
 For $k \geq m/2$, the distortion of any $k$-winner voting rule is lower bounded by $1 + (m - k)/(3k - m)$.
 For $k \leq m/2$, the distortion is lower bounded by $2 + 1/k$ when $k$ is odd and $1 + \sqrt{1 + 2/k}$ when $k$ is even.
-These results provide a comprehensive overview of distortion behavior for $k$-winner voting rules across various values of $k$.
+These results provide an overview of distortion behavior for $k$-winner voting rules across various values of $k$.